vnsgyoga/frontend-react/README.md

 3. Before working on a task, do the following steps:

    ```
-   # Return to the main branch
+   # Return to the develop branch
-   git checkout main
+   git checkout develop
    # Get the latest changes from remote
    git pull
    # Create a new branch for your new changes